Sukesh01/36Labs---Agents-Intensive-Capstone-Project/README.md

 ## Installation and Setup

-Kindly refer to the uploaded kaggle notebook file for the installation, setup and execution of the system
+Kindly refer to the uploaded kaggle notebook file for the installation, setup and execution of the system.

 ### Future Directions